Funded early learning for two year olds

 - Universal Credit, and your household income is £15,400 a year or less after tax, not including benefit payments

-- Child tax credits, and your household income is £16,190 a year or less before tax
+- Child tax credits or Working tax credits (but not both) and you have an income of £16,190 or less a year, before tax

 - The guaranteed element of Pension Credit

 - The Working Tax Credit 4-week run on (the payment you get when you stop qualifying for Working Tax Credit)

 Or your two year old:

 - Is looked after by a local authority